Neil Jacobstein

 Leading Authorities Speakers Bureau's Future Trends Speakers

 Breakthroughs and Applications of Artificial Intelligence and Robotics.
-Jacobstein explains how artificial intelligence and robotics are advancing exponentially as increasing computing power, improved algorithms, and access to massive amounts of data fuel revolutions in information and materials processing.
+Jacobstein explains how machine learning and robotics are advancing exponentially as increasing computing power, improved algorithms, and access to massive amounts of data fuel revolutions in information and materials processing.
 He discusses the major new developments in artificial intelligence and robotics, including:

 Drawing on decades of AI project experience, Jacobstein provides a custom framework for the successful business applications of these technologies.
 He discusses the technical, business, environmental, and ethical implications of AI and robotics.
 With a delivery that is both engaging and accessible, including to people who are beginners in science and technology, Jacobstein covers major technical opportunities and implications for a wide variety of established industries and entrepreneurial startups.
 He also addresses how AI and robotics are expected to transform the creation and distribution of wealth and jobs over the coming years, and what we can do to prepare proactively.